thorntail/thorntail-examples/jpa-servlet-shrinkwrap/README.md

-# JPA and Servlet Example
+# JPA and Servlet with Shrinkwrap Example

-This example uses JPA and Servlet classes deployed through a user-provided main() programmatically without constructing a .war file during the build.
+This example uses JPA and Servlet classes deployed through a user-provided `main()` programmatically without constructing a `.war` file during the build.

 > Please raise any issues found with this example on the main project:
 > https://github.com/wildfly-swarm/wildfly-swarm/issues